nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “The OWASP Top 10 highlights the most critical risks to web apps.
 In practice, I focus on protecting against **Injection, Broken Access, Misconfigurations, and Outdated Libraries** using **input validation, least privilege, patching, threat modeling**, and **secure code reviews**.”

----

-✅ Coming Up:
-**Q42.
-What Is Penetration Testing?
-How Is It Different from Vulnerability Scanning?**

-Let me know if you’re ready to move forward!

-Awesome, Nitin!
-You’re doing great — this next one is a **foundational concept**, especially if you're applying for roles in **VAPT, red team, SOC, or security analyst** positions.

----

 ### ❓ **Q42.
 What Is Penetration Testing?
 How Is It Different from Vulnerability Scanning?**